SocialCareData/logical-model/logical_model.md

 | **Service** | An organisation or team. | `Service.Identifier` |
 | **Episode** | A duration of involvement. | `Episode.Identifier` |
 | **Event** | A point-in-time occurrence. | `Event.Identifier` |

-Open question: could the primary key for the professional be their email or something?

 ## 4. Visualizing the Logical Model